PSYC 503 INFANT AND CHILD DEVELOPMENT (3)

 PSYC 730 ADVANCED CHILD AND ADOLESCENT PSYCHOTHERAPY (3)

 Treatment of specific presenting problems seen in childhood and adolescence.
 Application of techniques in students' field.
-Prerequisites: Instructor approval.
+Prerequisite: instructor approval.

 PSYC 731 SCHOOL BASED CONSULTATION (3)